-During the three and six months ended December 31, 2011, we repurchased 3,835,772 and 6,910,604 of our ordinary shares for a total cost of \$118.5 million and \$209.6 million, respectively, inclusive of transaction costs, in connection with our publicly announced share repurchase programs.
+During the nine months ended March 31, 2012, we repurchased 6,910,604 of our ordinary shares for a total cost of \$209.6 million, inclusive of transaction costs, in connection with our publicly announced share repurchase programs.
+We did not repurchase any shares during the three months ended March 31, 2012.

 On October 21, 2011, we entered into a \$250.0 million senior unsecured revolving credit facility with a maturity date of October 21, 2016.
+On April 13, 2012, we increased the aggregate loan commitments under the credit agreement by \$137.5 million, to a total of \$387.5 million, by adding new lenders and increasing the commitments of several existing lenders.
 Any borrowings under the facility will bear interest at LIBOR plus 1.25% to 1.50%, depending on our leverage ratio, which is the ratio of our consolidated total indebtedness to our consolidated earnings before interest, taxes, depreciation and amortization ("EBITDA").
 We must also pay a commitment fee of 0.175% to 0.225% depending on our leverage ratio.
 The credit agreement evidencing the facility contains customary representations, warranties, covenants and events of default.

-On October 31, 2011, we acquired Albumprinter for total cash consideration of up to $\in$ 65.0 million, consisting of $\in$ 60.0 million (\$85.0 million based on the exchange rate as of the date of acquisition) payable upon closing subject to net working capital and net debt adjustments, and up to $\in$ 5.0 million (\$7.1 million based on exchange rates as of the date of acquisition) payable based on a performance-based earn-out covering the period from January 1, 2012 to December 31, 2012.
+On October 31, 2011, we acquired Albumprinter for total cash consideration of up to &65.0 million, consisting of &60.0 million (\$85.0 million based on the exchange rate as of the date of acquisition) payable upon closing subject to customary net working capital and net debt adjustments, and up to &65.0 million (\$7.1 million based on exchange rates as of the date of acquisition) payable based on a performance-based earn-out covering the period from January 1, 2012 to December 31, 2012.
+The net working capital and net debt adjustments were finalized during the three months ended March 31, 2012, resulting in a reduction to the purchase price of &65.0 million (\$7.1 million based on exchange rate as of the date of acquisition).

-On December 28, 2011, we acquired Webs for total cash consideration of \$101.3 million and \$16.2 million in restricted share awards contingent upon continued employment of the founding shareholders.
+On December 28, 2011, we acquired Webs for total cash consideration of \$101.3 million and 506,343 ordinary shares pursuant to restricted share awards contingent upon continued employment of the founding shareholders.